Scientific Committee members:

 David Gerada received the Ph.D. degree in high-speed electrical machines from the University of Nottingham, Nottingham, UK in 2012.
 From 2007-2016 he was with the R&D Department at Cummins Inc. At Cummins he pioneered the design and development of high speed electrical machines, transforming a challenging technology into a reliable one suitable for the transportation market, and establishing industry-wide used metrics for such machinery.
 In 2016 he joined the University of Nottingham, where he is currently a Professor, responsible for developing state of the art electrical machines for future transportation which push existing technology boundaries, while propelling the new technologies to high technology readiness levels (TRL).
 Prof. Gerada is a Chartered Engineer in the U.K. and a Fellow of the Institution of Engineering and Technology.
 Prof. Gerada is a member of the Power Electronics, Machines and Control research group.

 Shafigh Nategh was born in 1984.
-He received the Ph.D. degree in electric power engineering from KTH Royal Institute of Technology, Stockholm, Sweden, in 2013.
+He received the Ph.D. degree in electric power engineering from KTH Royal Institute of Technology, Stockholm, Sweden.
 He was a Visiting Scholar with the University of Illinois at Urbana-Champaign, Urbana, IL, USA, from 2012 to 2013.
 From 2013 to 2015, he was a Lead Designer of PM machines for marine segment with the Rolls-Royce Group, Trondheim, Norway.
 He continued his career as a Designer of traction motors for railway applications with Bombardier Transportation, Västerås, Sweden, from 2015 to 2018.
 He was an R&D Senior Engineer with E-mobility Department, ABB AB, Västerås, Sweden, in 2018–2020, and Principal Engineer with Volvo Cars, Göteborg, Sweden, in 2020-2022.
 During this period, he held a position as Adjunct Associate Professor at Chalmers University of Technology.
-He is currently a Senior Principal Engineer and also Manager of Electric Drive Unit CAE and Electromagnetic Design with Polestar, Göteborg, Sweden.
-Dr. Nategh is a Vice-chair of IEEE Electrical Machines Technical Committee, Associate Editor of IEEE Transaction on Industrial Electronics, and technical Chair/Co-chair of several electrical machine conferences.
-His research interests include different aspects of propulsion system design in e-mobility, marine, aerospace and railway applications with focus on electrical machines.
+He was a Senior Principal Engineer and also Manager of Electric Drive Unit CAE and Electromagnetic Design with Polestar, Göteborg, Sweden.
+He is currently an Electric Motor Expert at Huawei Research Center.
+Dr. Nategh is a Chair of IEEE IES Electrical Machines Technical Committee, Associate Editor of IEEE Transaction on Industrial Electronics, and technical Chair/Co-chair of several electrical machine conferences.
+His research interests include different aspects of electrical machine design in consumer electronics, e-mobility, marine, aerospace and railway applications.

 Prof. Stefano Nuzzo, UniMORE